component-driven/component-driven-development/src/exercises/3-Basic_Primitives/Readme.md

 - Make the font size of `Heading` component responsive.
 It should become smaller, on smaller screens.

 **Hint:** Check out the documentation of [responsive styles](https://styled-system.com/responsive-styles)

-## 3.5 Making primitives lean

-It is not possible to account for all use cases for your design system.
-As with any software, requirements are going to change over time and it is crucial for primitives to be lean enough to adapt to those requirements.
-In other words, good primitives should be flexible enough to allow one-off “snowflakes” usages.

-### The task

-- Refactor `Text` component so it could accept style overrides via `css` prop.
-All values should accept design tokens and not just CSS values.

-**Hint:** Check out how to use [CSS prop](https://www.styled-components.com/docs/api#css-prop) in styled-components and [documentation of CSS function](https://styled-system.com/css)

 ## 3.6.
 Managing whitespace of primitives